18 Dec '11

 Christ went down at his death, preparing for his spiritual ministry, but he also “went down” early in his career when he fasted in the desert 40 days.

 And Krishna?
 Krishna led an active life.
 Jesus was a spiritual “King of the Jews,” but Krishna was a worldly king with worldly responsibilities, and he taught that duty, action (karma) was key.
 In the Bhagavad Gita, he teaches us karma yoga combined with devotion (bhakti yoga).

-Most meaningfully, Krishna asks that all the karma of all deeds be surrendered to him, and this is a main tenet of Christian theology, too.
-Both are strategies for freeing us from confusion and pain in the ego.
+Most meaningfully, Krishna asks that all the karma of all deeds be surrendered to him, and this is a main tenet of Christian theology, too–Jesus took our sins when he died on the cross.
+Both are strategies for freeing us from the confusion and pain of our ever-active egos.

 Krishna says the same.